 Prior to COVID-19 many leading Shared Services / GBS organizations had some type of flexible work arrangement policies in place as a way to improve morale and create trust with employees by allowing them the flexibility to work around childcare and other non-work activities that are difficult to accomplish outside of work hours.
-When these arrangements expanded beyond flex time, employees were able to work from home for part of their workweek, giving them additional flexibility to schedule their work time and reduce time and costs for commuting to the office.
+When these arrangements expanded beyond flex time, employees were able to work from home for part of their workweek, giving them additional flexibility to schedule their work time and reducing time and costs for commuting to the office.

 With COVID-19, flexible work arrangements took a major leap forward for all Shared Services around the world, with a dramatic shift to support the majority of work activities taking place remotely, and most often from an employee’s home.
 Now, after two years of COVID, Shared Services leaders are wondering how their plans for remote working in the future compare with the plans of other leading Share Services organizations.